sphinx-doc/sphinx/doc/development/tutorials/helloworld.rst

 .. tip::

-   We're not distributing this extension as a `Python package`_, we need to modify the `Python path`_ so Sphinx can find our extension.
+   We're not distributing this extension as a `Python package`_, we need to modify the :std:envvar:`PYTHONPATH` so Sphinx can find our extension.
 This is why we need the call to ``sys.path.append``.

 You can now use the extension in a file.
 For example: